lune-climate/lune-docs/docs/key-concepts/smart-scan.md

 <Tip>

-Note: This functionality is currently on beta and should not be relied on without some initial human verification of the results.
-Contact us to improve the results of this functionality on your particular use case.
+Note: This feature is in beta.
+Please verify results manually.
+Contact us to help improve its accuracy for your specific needs.

 </Tip>